 - Increased productivity and operational efficiency

-- Improved business decisions with access to real-time data
+- Improved business decisions

 - Improved data learning with increased access to large data pools

 Moving into specifics, here are five detailed ways AI can work for your organization:

 - Data collection and analysis: AI makes data collection and analysis affordable, intuitive, and timely so you can automatically learn more about your customers and secure repeat and new business.

 - Smarter hiring: Machine learning algorithms can determine best practices for your specific hiring needs and create a short list of the best candidates.

 - Back office efficiency: AI can handle tasks like accounting, scheduling, and other data-to-day functions in a snap, without error.

 - Customer service: Virtual customer service assistants are working 24/7 and can provide help to your existing and potential customers without the supervision of a human.

 - Targeted marketing: Sorting through and categorizing all available data about your product or service is an AI specialty — allowing you to focus on marketing that specifically pinpoints the needs of your customers.